ModishWerk/highscore/README.md

 # Highscore

-Highscore server for Planet Defense.
+Highscore server for Battle of the Shapes.